rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

 ## Install .NET Core #

+PowerShell is written on top of .NET.
+.NET's previous dependencies on Windows components have been removed in .NET Core.

-Errors occur if .NET Core is not installed, so:
+PowerShell errors occur if .NET Core is not installed, so:

 0. Go to web page
    https://www.microsoft.com/net/core#macos